theQRL/theqrl.org/content/weekly/2023/2023-W22/index.md

 ---
 layout: weekly-update
-date: 2023-05-30
+date: 2023-06-06
-year: "2023"
 author: "The QRL Core Contributors"
-title: "QRL Weekly, 2023-May-30"
+title: "QRL Weekly, 2023-June-06"
-slug: "2023-May-30"
+slug: "2023-June-06"
 ---

 ## Weekly Dev Snapshot 📸 👇

-- Found the portion of codes responsible for bugs related to disordered dilithium signature in beacon chain (after it's signed and broadcasted by validator client) with respect to dilithium public keys resulting into failure in block validation.
-Fix for the same is in progress.
-- Going through the remaining withdrawal code including the smart contract which requires the withdrawal credential when a wallet locks up the fund for staking.
+- Bug related to unordered dilithium signature during attestation has been fixed.
+Validator client is able to attest for the blocks and the Beacon chain (Consensus Engine) is able to verify attestation, include them into the block and able to verify the full block with attestations in it.
+- Currently working on the bug in the Execution Engine.
+Execution engine is not able to process the block data relevant to execution engine.
+- New repo: QRL themed DaisyUI component library: https://github.com/theQRL/qrl-vue-vite-tailwind-daisyui

 <!--more-->

 ## History of Cryptography Series Has Begun 📽️ 🔐 🗺️

-Last week, we released the very first episode of our new QRL Show series, History of Cryptography: Behind the Code - Episode # 1

-In case you haven't seen it yet, you can check out the first episode below 👇
+With funding from the QRL Foundation’s grants programme, Geometry Labs has developed highly aggregatable Fusion digital signatures for the QRL ecosystem.

+In our latest episode, we sit down with the Geometry team to learn more about what they are working on.

+You can check out our latest episode at the link below👇

-{{< youtube "U0m65tUkMj8" >}}
+{{< youtube "TfTpGNoNnnU" >}}

 ## Quantum News

-{{% qnews start="2023-05-23" end="2023-05-30" %}}
+{{% qnews start="2023-05-31" end="2023-06-06" %}}